 On 10 December 2020, mysterious messages appeared across official Cuban media: “Tonight at 9pm there will be an announcement of interest to the population”.

 The executive summary is that our advice to visitors about bringing money to Cuba has now changed.
-Visitors should preferably bring good old greenbacks – US dollars, in cash, in good condition.
-Alternatively, Euro banknotes are also useful in Cuba.
-This will result in a drastic change in the Cuban money supply.
+Visitors should preferably Euros, in cash, in good condition.
+US dollars in cash are not accepted by Cuban banks and are therefore hard to spend in Cuba.

 The news of the upcoming announcement, which was also trailed on Cuban government social media accounts, sparked wild speculation as to what it might cover.
 Suggestions online ranged from the boss of the Cuban central bank having skipped the country with the nation’s currency reserves, to the invention of a Cuban COVID vaccine.
 Another more credible submission was that 89-year-old former president Raúl Castro, brother of Fidel, was on his deathbed.